 - Fees for every withdrawal

-Gemini places a big emphasis on keeping your investment safe, providing hardware keys to secure your account.
+Gemini places a big emphasis on keeping your investment safe and provides hardware keys to secure your account.
 Its hot wallet is backed by digital-asset insurance to keep your investment secure.
 Plus, it’s the first cryptocurrency exchange to become SOC 1 Type 2 and SOC 2 Type 2 compliant.

 - Crypto rewards for using the Gemini credit card

-Uphold offers over 250 cryptocurrencies to trade, along with metals and 40 U.S. stocks.
-It doesn’t have the biggest variety of crypto, but it features all the major tokens the newer trader may be interested in.
+Uphold offers over 250 cryptocurrencies to trade.
+It doesn’t have the biggest variety of crypto, but it features all the major tokens a new trader may be interested in.
 Uphold’s user-friendly and straightforward platform is best for beginner-to-intermediate crypto investors.

-You can set up recurring limit orders through the AutoPilot option, or use it to invest a fixed amount at your chosen time intervals.
+You can set up recurring limit orders through the AutoPilot option, or use the platform to invest a fixed amount at your chosen time intervals.
 This strategy is called dollar-cost averaging, and it helps to reduce some of the volatility associated with crypto trading.
-Plus, you can stake select currencies to earn as much as 13% in rewards.
+Plus, you can stake select currencies to earn as much as 16% in rewards.

 - No trading commissions